Monto, Queensland: Geography

 Monto is located on the Burnett Highway 500 km north-west of Brisbane and 235 km south of Rockhampton.
 The Gladstone–Monto Road intersects with the Burnett Highway in the town.

 The main street in the town is Newton Street.

+Ancient past

+In the Mississippian era (358-323 mya) also known as the Early Carboniferous period, the area was part of a shallow sea where coral formed a coral reef that became carbonate rock (limestone) underlying the area.
+Cannindah Reef was the largest-known reef from this period.

 History

 Gureng Gureng (also known as Gooreng Gooreng, Goreng Goreng, Goeng, Gurang, Goorang Goorang, Korenggoreng) is an Australian Aboriginal language spoken by the Gureng Gureng people.
 The Gooreng Gooreng language region includes the towns of Bundaberg, Gin Gin and Miriam Vale extending south towards Childers, inland to Monto and Mt Perry.

 The town takes its name from its railway station, which in turn is an Aboriginal word meaning ridgy plain.

 Europeans settled in the area in the late 1840s, maintaining large pastoral holdings at the northern end of the Burnett Valley.
 Gold unearthed along Three Moon Creek — a tributary of the Burnett River — in the 1870s attracted further settlers.
 The original site of the diggings, 30 km north of present-day Monto, has since been flooded by construction of Cania Dam.